-By establishing an offshore development center in countries like India, companies in the West gain access to a massive talent pool that they can leverage to scale quickly.
-However, offshoring has also become increasingly popular because of one factor – cost.
+By establishing an offshore development centre in countries like India, companies in North America, Australia, and Western Europe gain access to a massive talent pool that they can leverage to scale quickly.
+However, offshoring has also become increasingly popular because of one factor — cost.

-The fact that you can hire talent at a significantly cheaper payroll is attractive to a lot of companies who are looking at tight IT project budgets.
+The fact that you can hire talent at a significantly cheaper payroll is attractive to a lot of companies who are looking at a tight IT project budget.
 In such a scenario, can you go offshore and reduce operational costs enough to increase your profits?
 What are the actual financial benefits of investing in an offshore software team?
 In this post, we explore these questions and more.

 The big question: Why are IT project budget overruns so common?